MirinkaKotze/Cat-Breeds-Search/README.md

 # Cat-Breeds-Search
 Beetroot Academy - Lesson 35

-Cat Breeds Search website is a website that allows you to search for any cat breed.
+Cat Breeds Search web page is a web page that allows you to search for any cat breed.

   After the search a discription of the cat breed is given as well as their adaptability, affectionlevel and temprament.